 This can be a problem since most retailers don’t want to deal with one-product companies.
 Retailers want to deal with companies that have ten, twenty or even hundreds of products.
 Many retailers don’t take one-product companies seriously and are very concerned that you’ll have enough cash flow to deliver on a consistent basis and on time.

 When you license your product, the manufacturer will already have those important relationships with retailers, so all they have to do is plug your product in.

 Regarding money or capital

 Then of course there’s the money issue.
 When you start your own company and manufacture a product on your own, you will most likely need hundreds of thousands of dollars to manufacture market and distribute your product even if your product only cost pennies to manufacture.
 You need big money to market, advertise, distribute, manufacture and pay employees or contractors.

 When you license your product to a product broker or manufacturer, they will have financial resources you could never have.
 Also, they may have ten, twenty or even thirty years experience in the industry of your invention.
 That’s a good combination, and that’s the power of licensing and teaming up.

 With licensing, your licensee invests all their money and takes all the financial risk.
 If for some reason they don’t perform, you get your invention back and you can then license it to someone else.
 Licensing means none or less financial risk than when manufacturing and marketing a product on your own.

-When you license the product, the manufacturer handles everything that’s required to run the business, so you’ll have the free time to go about your daily life.
+When you license the product, the investor or manufacturer handles everything that’s required to run the business, so you’ll have the free time to go about your daily life.
 Hopefully you’ll spend some of that free time working on licensing your second product so you can have a second royalty check coming in.